 Many affected individuals breathe very noisily even when there is no infection.
-If this happens, the child's oxygen level may be low when sleeping which can damage the heart over time.
+At night they may be restless and snore.
+Sometimes the individual may stop breathing for short periods while asleep may be low when sleeping which can damage the heart over time.
 If a parent notices significant choking or episodes of interrupted breathing, the child should be evaluated by a sleep specialist using a polysomnogram.
 It is important to know that many individuals may breathe like this for years.
-Sleep apnea can be treated in some individuals by removing the tonsils and adenoids (adenoids may re-grow), opening up the airway with nighttime continuous positive airway pressure (CPAP), bi-level positive airway pressure (BiPAP) or tracheotomy, as discussed in the following paragraphs.
+Sleep apnea can be treated in some patients by removing the tonsils and adenoids, opening up the airway with nighttime continuous positive airway pressure (CPAP), bi-level positive airway pressure (BiPAP) or tracheotomy, as discussed in the following paragraphs.